tuckermcelroy/varhi/README.md

 R code for variable selection and dimension reduction of time series data using vector autoregression.

 ## R Script
-Provides analysis for the paper "Variable targeting and reduction in large vector autoregressions with applications to workforce indicators", Journal of Applied Statistics.
+VarhiScript_QWI.r provides analysis for the paper "Variable targeting and reduction in large vector autoregressions with applications to workforce indicators", Journal of Applied Statistics.

 ## main functions